 - Breathing is difficult with the fumes coming out of the product.
 You need to be careful and take breaks while cleaning; these fumes are not good for you!

-- Last but not least, the acid can damage or eat away at your grout.
-Keep an eye on it if you clean them regularly; your grout may need resealing after a few years.
-If you only clean your grout occasionally, then there should be enough protection from dirt accumulation, though if done right.
+- Lastly, the acid can damage or eat away at your grout.
+Keep an eye on them if you clean them regularly; your grout may need resealing after a few years.
+If you only clean your grout occasionally, there should be enough protection from dirt accumulation, though, if done right.

-We prefer steam cleaning rather than trying out these methods; we even made a video about “How to Clean Grout with a Steam Cleaner” ➡️ https://youtu.be/cuGU-FkkFaE.
-Steaming is a good alternative if using toilet bowl cleaner is not for you, and you are looking for another way to get the job done.
+We prefer steam cleaning rather than trying out these methods; we even made a video about “How to Clean Grout with a Steam Cleaner.”
+Steaming is a good alternative if toilet bowl cleaner is not for you and you are looking for another way to get the job done.